READ OUR POLICY CAREFULLY. PLEASE DO NOT MAKE ASSUMPTIONS

 On each pre-order page will be the estimated release date as well as the pre-order deadline.
-The estimated release date is the date that the item will ship to us, not the date the order will ship actually ship out.
-These dates are not guaranteed and may change at the manufacturer's discretion.
+The estimated release date is the date that the item will ship from the distributor to us, NOT the date the order will actually ship out to you.
+These dates are NOT GUARANTEED and may change at the manufacturer's discretion.

 The Pre-order deadline date is the last date you can place a pre-order for a better chance at securing an item.
 In most cases, we will allow you to continue to place a pre-order after this date, but there is less of a guarantee that you will receive the item.
 In the case we cannot secure the item, a refund will be promptly issued to you.

 Why Should I Pre-Order Items?